ojrlopez27/multiuser-framework/README.md

 ```java
 MultiuserFrameworkContainer.stopFramework( muf );
 ```
-Or stop all MUF's like this:
+Or stop all MUF's instances like this:
 ```java
 MultiuserFrameworkContainer.stopFrameworks( );
 ```